SylphAI-Inc/AdalFlow/lightrag/README.md

 ## Model-agnostic

-You can switch to any model simply by using a different model_client (provider) and model_kwargs.
-Let's use OpenAI's gpt-3.5-turbo model on the same pipeline.

 You can switch to any model simply by using a different `model_client` (provider) and `model_kwargs`.
 Let's use OpenAI's `gpt-3.5-turbo` model.